Walmart, Target, Kmart Showdown

 We started by visiting one location for each retailer within the same market, armed with a shopping list link here to chart of items from major departments.
 A simple price comparison of Walmart, Target, and Kmart showed Walmart the cheapest, with a bottom-line total of $1,776.15, followed by Target at $1,866.10 and Kmart at $2,092.82.
 While shopping, we assessed each store's organization, inventory presentation, customer service, and cleanliness.
 Target and Walmart fared well in all areas while Kmart fell short.
 The Kmart location we visited was poorly maintained, shelves were empty, and unhelpful sales associates left customers disgruntled.

+A single visit to a single store won't necessarily yield a representative shopping experience, so our conclusions factor in what others had to say about Walmart vs. Target vs. Kmart in external surveys, in person, on Facebook, and elsewhere online.
+While those sources also have their limitations -- e.g., non-random sampling of customers -- the picture that emerged of each retailer closely aligned with our own in-store experiences.
 Target surfaced as a favorite among shoppers for its pleasant atmosphere and desirable products.
 The stores are clean, the atmosphere is calm, the employees are obliging, and the products seem well made.
 Shoppers voiced a strong preference for most store-brand items at Target, saying the quality is superior.
 In particular, customers take to Target's clothing lines and several also contend that the house-brand home goods and furniture hold up better than counterparts at Walmart and Kmart.
 A handful of parents highlighted Target's Up & Up brand baby products.
 "Up & Up diapers, wipes, and formula are all as good as the much costlier name brands," one Facebook comment reads.